dburkhardt/SingleCellOpenProblems/docker/README.md

 By default, all methods and metrics run in the `openproblems` docker image.
 If you require additional dependencies, you can either add them to an existing docker image, or if this is not possible due to conflicts, add a new one.

-To define which image is to be used in a method or metric, simply set the `image` parameter in the method decorator to match the name of the folder containing the Dockerfile (e.g., `image="r-base"`).
+To define which image is to be used in a method or metric, simply set the `image` parameter in the method decorator to match the name of the folder containing the Dockerfile (e.g., `image="op-r-base"`).

 ## Available images